TheCakeIsNaOH/choco-remixer/README.md

 ## What is this?

-This automates [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.
+This automates some tasks involved in maintaining a private Chocolatey repository, primarily [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.

 ## Why did I make this?